dimatkchnk/choke-prevention-game/README.md

 "Serious" game type to prevent choking among children.

-Consist of three mini games teach basic rules to prevent choke and define symptoms.
+Consists of three mini games that teach basic rules to prevent choking and define symptoms.